-14. Training and Briefings
+14. Training

-All members of our workforce, who work directly with children, have been provided with, and signed to say that they have read and understood, Part 1 of KCSIE, (September 2023) and governors have been provided with and signed to say they have read and understood Part 2 of KCSIE (September 2023).
-Optional for schools, those members of staff who do not work directly with children can be given Part 1 or Annex A
+All members of our workforce have been provided with, and signed to say that they have read and understood, Part 1 of KCSIE, (September 2021) and governors have been provided with and signed to say they have read and understood Part 2 of KCSIE (September 2021).